About This Journal

 Text

-The text of manuscripts should be in MS Word or LaTeX format.
+The text of manuscripts should be in MS Word format.
 Original research articles should include the Introduction, Materials and Methods, Results, Discussion, and Conclusion (optional) sections.

 Section Headings